urbanriskmap/cognicity-reports-twitter-lambda/README.md

 # cognicity-reports-twitter-lambda
-This module deploys serverless lambda that sends a confirmation message and report link to the user on Twitter
+This module deploys serverless lambda that sends a confirmation message and report link to the user on Twitter.

+Currently deployed for PetaBencana.id in Indonesia.

 ### Install
 `npm install`